The 15 Best Flowers That Bloom in Winter

 Photo Credit: Warren Price

-• The red berries of highbush cranberries; the red, yellow, purple, and bronze fruit of crabapples; and the variety of fruit and berries offered by cherries, viburnums, and roses can also be considered the flowers of winter.
+Also considered the flowers of winter are the red berries of highbush cranberries; the red, yellow, purple, and bronze fruit of crabapples; and the variety of fruit and berries offered by cherries, viburnums, and roses.

 Take time in winter to see the bones of your yard.
 Read about Winter Landscaping: Tune in to the Four Winds.